AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>The first form recorded in a session which resulted in a touchpoint.
 Subsequent form submissions will not show up in the Attribution_Touchpoints table, but rather in the Form_Submits table.
 A raw form page may contain query parameters in the URL.
-Referred to in the CRM as “Form URL - Raw”.</p>
+Referred to in the CRM as "Form URL - Raw".</p>
       </td>
       <td>
         <p>http://info.adobe.com/intro-guide-b2b-marketing-attribution</p>